UKDRI/cluster-configuration/roles/configure_nextflow/files/README.md

 The nf-core documentation is usually very good, so if you want to know more about the pipeline or see if there is a parameter which could help you just open [this](https://nf-co.re/)

-If you copy the `config` file found with the params file to your `.nextflow` folder, you can use profiles instead of config file: `-profile cluster,rnaseq` for the rnaseq pipeline.
+The different profile availables, cluster should always be used:

 - `cluster`: It sets the limits and should be used for all pipelines run on the HPC
 - `rnaseq`
 - `differentialabundance`
 - `scrnaseq`

+To be able to use the profiles, you need to use `module load nextflow-config`

 ### Bulk RNA-seq pipeline

 - nf-core documentation: [nf-core/rnaseq](https://nf-co.re/rnaseq/3.18.0/)
-- version: 3.18.0
+- version: 3.19.0

-It was decided to use STAR and Salmon to align the reads and do the quantification as the results can be used with the [differentialabundance|Differential-expression-go-enrichment] pipeline.
+It was decided to use STAR and Salmon to align the reads and do the quantification as the results can be used with the differentialabundance pipeline.

 #### Preparing the samplesheet CSV file (`--input`)